Are 3D Face Shapes Expressive Enough for Recognising Continuous Emotions and Action Unit Intensities?: Background and Related Work

 \subsection{3D Morphable Models of Faces}

 Estimating 3D shape models from 2D measurements is a fundamental problem in computer vision.
 Mainly focusing on face analysis, Blanz and Vetter~\cite{Blanz:1999} initially addressed this problem and proposed a 3D Morphable Model (3DMM) to generate 3D face shape and appearance.
-3DMM can be considered a representation of facial shape and colour, separating them from external factors.
-3DMM is a statistical approach learned from dense one-to-one correspondences of representative 3D shapes and 2D appearance data.
+3DMM can be considered a representation of facial shape and texture, disentangling them from other factors of variation.
+Fundamentally, 3DMM is a statistical model learned from dense one-to-one correspondences of representative 3D shapes and 2D appearance data.
 The original work performed face registration from unregistered 3D scenes using gradient-based optical flow and created a 3D face model, learning an optimisation problem to synthesise 2D appearance from a linear combination of 3D shapes using PCA decomposition.
 We refer the interested readers to \cite{Egger:2020} for a detailed review of 3D morphable face models.

-The main factors of variation in 3DMM are geometric shape and texture.
+The main factors of variation in a 3DMM are shape and texture.
 The original formulation can be given as follows:

-where $S$ is a 3D face, $\bar{S}$ is the mean 3D shape, $A_{shape},A_{texture}$ are geometric shape and texture bases, and $\alpha_{shape},\alpha_{texture}$ are the parameters.
+where $S$ is a 3D face, $\bar{S}$ is the mean 3D shape, $A_{shape},A_{texture}$ are shape and texture bases, and $\alpha_{shape},\alpha_{texture}$ are their parameters.
 After the 3D face is reconstructed with this model, it is projected back to the image plane using a scale orthographic model:

 where $V_{2d}(\mathbf{p})$ generates the 2D locations of 3D model vertices.
-The head pose information comes from the scale factor $f$, orthographic projection matrix, $\mathbf{Pr}$ and rotation matrix, $ \mathbf{R}$. $\mathbf{\alpha}_s$ contains identity-related shape information, whereas texture details by $\mathbf{\alpha}_t$ may correspond to other information that can also contain facial expression.
-However, the original and many following 3DMM approaches focused on reconstructing 3D shapes per identity and neglected the facial expression variations specifically in their optimisation.
+The head pose information comes from the scale factor $f$, orthographic projection matrix, $\mathbf{Pr}$ and rotation matrix, $ \mathbf{R}$. $\mathbf{\alpha}_s$ contains the identity-related and expression-induced shape information, whereas texture details captured by $\mathbf{\alpha}_t$ correspond to variations that may also contain expression information.
+However, the original and many following 3DMM approaches focused on reconstructing 3D face shapes per identity and neglected expression variations specifically in their optimisation. \\